 In 2007, the Rayen College of Engineering and Technology incorporated the science and mathematics departments from the College of Arts and Sciences.
 This reorganization linked science, technology, engineering, and mathematics in one academic college, and the humanities and social sciences in another college.

-Youngstown State University now consists of the College of Graduate Studies and five undergraduate academic colleges:
+Youngstown State University now consists of the College of Graduate Studies and six undergraduate academic colleges:

 - Beeghly College of Liberal Arts, Social Sciences, and Education

 - Bitonte College of Health and Human Services

 - Cliffe College of Creative Arts

 - College of Science, Technology, Engineering, and Mathematics

 Degrees offered range from associate to doctoral level.
 We offer numerous bachelor and master's degree programs; an educational specialist degree program and five doctoral degree programs.